codybrookshear/DeckOfCards/README.md

 * There's unit tests in [src/test/kotlin](src/test/kotlin), using [Junit 5](https://junit.org/junit5/docs/current/user-guide/).
 * There's [Gitlab CI](.gitlab-ci.yaml) set up to run tests on every commit

+> [!NOTE]
-* Open question - as-is there's no way for the caller (or unit tests) to verify a shuffle actually occurred.
+> Open question - as-is there's no way for the caller (or unit tests) to verify a shuffle actually occurred.
 Do we need a `Deck.checksum()` method that can be used to "verify" a shuffle actually happened?
 Perhaps each card would have a UUID and then we'd need an algorithm that takes all these into account and creates a unique signature that changes after a shuffle occurs.
 BUT can't be reverse engineered to figure out card order.